"Information is like oil, it has no real value until it is refined and used" Ginni Rometty, CEO IBM

 Structure helps people go from being overwhelmed to thinking clearly.

 Anyone, from top executives to students with learning disabilities, can be overwhelmed by too much information.
 The PMT Model functions as a graphic and verbal "map" for structuring your thinking.
 It integrates the verbal left brain and the spatial right brain, which supports conceptualizing.
+See Einstein's Brain - On the power of Integrating visual and verbal intelligence for reasoning and innovation.
 The consistent structure it provides makes it more efficient for collaborating groups to organize complex information, solve problems, learn key concepts, make decisions and clearly articulate their arguments in writing.
 Argumentative writing is a problem-solving process (Bereiter & Scardamalia, 1987; Hayes, 1996; Hayes & Flower, 1980) that involves the use of goal-directed self-regulatory procedures to manage task demands (Graham, 1997; Graham & Harris, 1997).

 Picture Me Thinking is an evidence-based and field-tested model.